 Here is a brief overview of each category:

-• Motion blocks (Blue): These blocks allow you to control the movement of a sprite (character or object) on the stage.
-For example, you can use motion blocks to make a sprite move in a certain direction or go to a specific position.
+• Motion blocks (Blue): These blocks allow you to control the movement of a sprite (character) on the stage.
+For example, you can use motion blocks to make a sprite move in a certain direction, spin on the screen, or go to a specific position.

-• Looks blocks (Purple): These blocks allow you to change the appearance of a sprite, such as by changing its costume or size.
+• Looks blocks (Purple): These blocks allow you to change the appearance of a sprite, such as by changing its costume, color, or size.

-• Sound blocks (Pink): These blocks allow you to play sounds or music in your program.
+• Sound blocks (Pink): These blocks allow you to play sounds or add music in your program.

-• Events blocks (Yellow): These blocks allow you to set up events that trigger your program to run, such as when the green flag is clicked or when a certain key is pressed.
+• Events blocks (Yellow): These blocks allow you to set up events that trigger your scripts (coding sequences) to run, such as when the green flag is clicked or when a certain key is pressed.

-• Control blocks (Tangerine): These blocks allow you to control the flow of your program, such as by repeating a section of code or stopping the program.
+• Control blocks (Tangerine): These blocks allow you to control the flow of your program, such as by repeating a section of code, having code wait before running, or stopping the program.

 • Sensing blocks (Teal): These blocks allow you to create programs that respond to input from the user or the environment.
-For example, you can use sensing blocks to check if the mouse is clicked or if a sprite is touching another sprite.
+For example, you can use sensing blocks to check if the mouse is clicked, ask the player a question, or check if a sprite is touching another sprite.

-• Operators blocks (Green): These blocks allow you to perform mathematical operations or compare values in your program.
+• Operator blocks (Green): These blocks allow you to perform mathematical operations or compare values in your program.
+These are very useful and allow our program to do complex things.

 Here Are the Basic Steps for How to Code on Scratch